imzxtingi/project03-group01/README.md

 # Project 3 - Data Visualization

 ## About The Project
 **Overview and Purpose:** For our project, we explored the patterns in registered vehicle types and gas prices in California from 2019-2023.
-We examined the relationships between gas prices and electric/hybrid vehichles, the rate at which electric/hybrid vehicles have grown compared to gas powered counterparts, and how the growth of electric/hybrid vehicles have affected the number of charging stations in California.
+We examined the relationships between gas prices and electric/hybrid vehicles, the rate at which electric/hybrid vehicles have grown compared to gas powered counterparts, and how the growth of electric/hybrid vehicles have affected the number of charging stations in California.

 The Jupyter Notebooks are broken into two files.
 The file titled 'project3_database' shows the process in how we cleaned the data and loaded it into a PostgreSQL database.
 The second file titled 'project3_visualizations' shows all the transformations and visualizations created to analyze the data.